orionrobots/Bounce/plan.md

 * Start following this: http://electron.atom.io/docs/tutorial/quick-start/ - done
 * Get a simple app to run.- done
 * Try getting node serialport up to scratch like above again INSIDE an electron app. - done
-* Package for windows -
+* Package for windows - done
 * Get this to work on a VM runing linux.
 * Get this to work on Carol's mac.
 * Keep the results documented and source controlled.